cnnarayanchavan/Grind-1313-Revision/Notes.md

 - In form elemet the name attribute is mainly used to reference element in javascript as we write all logics in javascript file

 4] Classes and ID's in HTML
-- where the classes and ID's in html is used to select the element.. to *target* to *select* the element in html we used the classes and object
+- where the classes and ID's in html is used to select the element.. to *target* to *select* the element in html we used the classes and Id's
 - use cases will be different of classes and id's as per styling
 - where the CLASSES denoted using "." and  the ID denoted using "#"
 - there can be multipel classes but the by convention ID will be only one (*Good practice uk*)